 🍴 Serving and storage suggestions

-I suggest storing these cookies in the fridge in an airtight container.
+I suggest storing these strawberry shortcake cookies in the fridge in an airtight container.
 This will make sure they stay fresh for longer, maintain the fluffiness and keep the strawberries as fresh as possible.
 Try to finish them off within a day or two when possible!

 Did you make this recipe?! ⭐⭐⭐⭐⭐